Y0Coss/docs-fork/pages/network/load_balancer/case_smtp/guide.en-gb.md

 ### Add a server farm

-A farm of TCP servers must be added to the service; this component manages traffic balancing across the servers.
+A TCP server farm must be added to the service; this component manages traffic balancing across the servers.

-#### Via the Control Panel
+#### Via the OVHcloud Control Panel

 In the `Farms`{.action} tab for servers, click on the `+TCP/TLS`{.action} button.